darrylmorley/darrylmorley/README.md

 ### Hi, I'm Darryl 👋

 - I'm a developer based in the UK.
-I use Node.js, GO, & React.
+I use Node, Go, & React.
 ---

 ### Projects